Surviving the Slashdot Effect: Caching Web Traffic with Rails and Cloudflare

 So, we craft another concern, this time called StaticCacheable, and include this in each controller serving static content.
 Once again, like Cacheable, this is a controller-level solution; if you need something per-action that is an exercise left up to you.

 To make this concern, create a new file called static_cacheable.rb and save it to your $RAILS_ROOT/app/controllers/concerns folder, right next to cacheable.rb.
 Note that we will include a reference to Cacheable from within StaticCacheable, so that you only need to include StaticCacheable on your static controllers.
-In the action it defined we simply grab route information from params and feed that into fresh_when:
+In the action it defined we simply grab the controller name, action name, and current user status and feed that into fresh_when:

 # app/controllers/concerns/static_cacheable.rb